sabago/GIS-WebScrapper/README.md

  A user interface built with React that allows users to input a geographic location and a keyword, and displays search results.

+ *NB: REQUIRES GOOGLE MAPS API KEY.
+SET IT IN THE .env FILE AS `REACT_APP_GOOGLE_MAPS_API_KEY=your-goole-maps-key` FOR GRID-BASED SCRAPING OR ENTER IT ON THE UI FORM*

-- A form is used to collect the `state name` and a `business keyword` from the user.
+- A form is used to collect the `state name` , `city name`, and a `business keyword` from the user.
+Optionally, also, collects a `Google Maps API key` if the user choose grid based scraping
 - Once the required data is collected, google maps is loaded with grids overlaying the given state.
 - Clicking on a grid triggers the web scraper API and returns a list of the business results.